-Male lions are said to have several female partner, they spend up to 7 days with each female while the others look after the young and do the hunting.
-The lions are said to be able to mate up to every 21 minutes.
+Male lions are said to have several female partners, they spend up to 7 days with each female while the others look after the young and do the hunting.
+The Lions are said to be able to mate up to every 21 minutes.

 Zebras are not identical as each of them are individually striped.
 Not any 2 Zebras are the same stripes or design.

 Elephants are known to suck in water and combine with mud will spray that on themselves to make a coating on their skin.